Get the FREE one-click dictionary software for Windows

 "ply an axe"

-Derived forms: plies, plying, plied
+Derived forms: plying, plies, plied

-Type of: apply, bed, do, employ, give, handle, jaunt, join, layer, manage, perform, strand, travel, trip, use, utilise [Brit], utilize, wield
+Type of: apply, bed, do, employ, handle, jaunt, join, layer, manage, perform, strand, travel, trip, use, utilise [Brit], utilize, wield

 Encyclopedia: Ply